unfoldedcircle/integration-androidtv/README.md

 - Multiple Android TV devices are supported with version 0.5.0 and newer.
 - Device profiles allow device specific support and custom key bindings, for example double-click or long-press actions.
   See [command mappings](docs/command_mapping.md) for more information.
+- Optional external metadata lookup using the Google Play Store

 ## Standalone Usage
 ### Setup